-Barbara Benedetti Newton, a native of the Pacific Northwest, lives and works in Renton, Washington.
-In 1963 through 1965, she attended the Burnley School of Professional Art, Seattle, Washington.
+Barbara Benedetti Newton, a native of the Pacific Northwest, lives and works in Black Diamond, Washington.
+In 1963 through 1965, she attended the Burnley School of Professional Art, now known as Seattle Art Institute, Seattle, Washington.
 She began her art career as a fashion illustrator, working with pen and ink.
 In 1990, Barbara began creating fine art with colored pencil focusing on still life composition.

 "For me, painting is a journey of discovery from challenges of mastering the medium to contemplation about my message.
 I portray natural and man-made objects in a light filled environment.
 Presenting a variety of relationships is facinating to me - color to form, object to subject, shadow to light.
 I combine surface characteristics, color, and attention to detail to portray the spare elegance of ordinary objects and everyday scenes through contemporary realism.
 My most recent work has been creating landscape paintings through the luscious color and buttery texture of soft pastel."